 1. Use a quart-size wide mouth mason jar.

 An even easier option… use a pre-printed paper like the ones in the Recommendations section at the end of the post.

 3. Print the paper.
 Set the PDF to 100%, use good paper (like this Epson matte presentation paper), and choose a higher-quality print setting.
 Here’s a video that may help:

-4. Download the 30 Journal Jar Prompts printable (available in the Resource Library for current subscribers, or you can sign up in the box below to have a copy emailed to you).
+4. Download the 30 Journal Jar Prompts printable (sign up in the box below to have a copy emailed to you).

 5. Print the Prompts on the back side of the scrapbook paper.
 (On my Epson WorkForce, that means I put the paper back in the tray with the already-printed side UP.)

 6. Let the ink dry and cut the Prompts apart.
 Fold each one in half, and then in half again to make sure you can’t cheat and read it. 😉 Plus they look better in the jar when only the scrapbook pattern shows.

 7. Throw the prompts in the jar, shake it up, and you’re done!